Heal Endo Interview with Lily Nichols

 As far as inspiring stories, I hear many about gestational diabetes, since that’s one of my specialties.
 I heard from one woman who had just had her 4th baby.
 This pregnancy was super smooth, she was diet-controlled (meaning did not need insulin or medication) thanks to my “real food approach” for gestational diabetes, and she had an uncomplicated birth & very healthy, normal weight baby.
 This was the opposite of her first 3 pregnancies, where her blood sugar was very difficult to control, she required high doses of insulin, she had birth injuries with all, and her babies were “macrosomic” (meaning bigger than average) and required care in the neonatal intensive care unit.
 If you follow the medical research, outcomes like her 4th pregnancy are considered rare after having 3 challenging pregnancies and births.
 She proved that with better nutrition and proactive lifestyle choices, she didn’t have to be another statistic.
 My goal with both of my books is to help women feel empowered in their diet and lifestyle choices so they can put the odds in their favor for easier pregnancies and healthier babies.

 Feeling inspired?
 Want to learn more?
-Buy Lily's books today and take the time to read it cover to cover.
+Buy Lily's book today and take the time to read it cover to cover.